 If you cannot locate your local indigenous body or community (many communities have been intentionally fragmented by colonial interests), see what indigenous-led trust funds you can find at a regional, or state level – for example, Victoria has a list of Registered Aboriginal Parties and the Land Justice Group.

-If you cannot find something at a state level at this point, our friend and activist Alex Kelly suggests you could direct your rent to an indigenous-run organisation like Seed Indigenous Youth Climate Network or Original Power (please suggest other below, we will add them here!) – until you find a more local fund to pay the rent to.
+If you cannot find something at a state level at this point, you could direct your rent to an indigenous-run organisation like Seed Indigenous Youth Climate Network or Original Power (please suggest other below, we will add them here!).

 The most important thing about Paying The Rent is that your rent needs to end up in the hands of indigenous people, and how your rent is used needs to be determined BY indigenous people.
 Which is why the simplicity of a financial contributions make a lot of sense.